harry613-uit/harry613-uit/README.md

 - 👋 Hi, I’m @harry613-uit
-- 👀 I’m interested in ...Data Science
+- 👀 I’m interested in React And Django
-- 🌱 I’m currently learning ...Data
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...

 <!---